tinkerbell/hook/README.md

 ## How to use hook with Sandbox

+Recent versions of sandbox have already been modified to use a public version of hook instead of OSIE during setup.
+This can be seen in the `OSIE_DOWNLOAD_URLS` variable in [https://github.com/tinkerbell/sandbox/blob/main/deploy/compose/.env]().

+## How to use older versions of sandbox (which currently use OSIE) with hook

 [sandbox](https://github.com/tinkerbell/sandbox) is a project that helps you to create and run the Tinkerbell stack locally with Vagrant, on Equinix Metal with Terraform and, acts as a guide to deploying Tinkerbell wherever you like.
 I will